 - SSAT Administration

 Other services include advocacy and consultation on school placement (for both individual educational prescription and developmental issues).

 Parents often have questions regarding educational, developmental, and/or adjustment issues that do not necessarily require answers through testing.
-There are also occasions when results of previous evaluations should be reviewed in order to make current decisions about the student.
+There are also occasions when the results of previous evaluations should be reviewed in order to make current decisions about the student.
 Our staff is pleased to meet with parents to address their individual concerns.

 Adults, including college students, also have questions about learning, attention and concentration, and emotional issues.
 Consultations are arranged to address each concern and to make recommendations for appropriate intervention.

-As part of our ongoing support system, we offer school consultations with teachers, counselors and administrators.
+As part of our ongoing support system, we offer school consultations with teachers, counselors, and administrators.
 This provides the individual student with a powerful, coordinated educational and clinical approach that facilitates and integrates the student’s learning and emotional growth.